omalovichko/CodilityLessons/README.md

 * NumberSolitaire: In a given array, find the subset of maximal sum in which the distance between consecutive elements is at most 6.
 * MinAbsSum: Given array of integers, find the lowest absolute sum of elements.

 __Lesson 90 - Tasks from Indeed Prime 2015 challenge__
-* LongestPassword: Given a string containing words, find the longest word that satisfies specific conditions.
 * FloodDepth: Find the maximum depth of water in mountains after a huge rainfall.
 * SlalomSkiing: Given a sequence, find the longest subsequence that can be decomposed into at most three monotonic parts.

 __Lesson 91 - Tasks from Indeed Prime 2016 challenge__
 * RectangleBuilderGreaterArea: Count the distinct rectangle sizes, of area greater than or equal to X, that can be built out of a given set of segments.